 The investigative and explorative activities are of a functional and practical level, often of a sensory nature.
 Pupils are encouraged to develop a natural curiosity, awareness and care for their surrounding environment.
 They are taught how to problem solve and complete simple experiments commenting on their findings.
-The science curriculum is supported by opportunities for pupils to engage in the Forest Schools Programme.
 The continuous assessments begin with cause and effect activities and encourage pupils to self evaluate and report their achievements, using a range of technology such as iPads and interactive whiteboards.

-The school is continually developing its extensive resource bank which includes materials for investigations alongside numerous science DVDs and internet and interactive resources.
+The school is continually developing its extensive resource bank which includes materials for investigations alongside numerous science DVDs and internet and interactive resources. $^5$